faisalmemon/ios-crash-dump-analysis-book/markdown/HybridEnvironments.md

 }
 ```

-This is is hard to parse if we are mainly an Objective-C programmer.
+This is hard to parse if we are mainly an Objective-C programmer.
 If the
-project is mainly a C++ project with a thin platform-specific layer then perhaps
+project is mainly a C++ project, with a thin platform-specific layer, then perhaps
 that is acceptable.
 If the code base just leverages C++ code from elsewhere,
 then a better solution is to confine the paradigms to their own files and apply
-the facade design pattern to give a version of the API following Objective-C
+the facade\index{software!facade} design pattern to give a version of the API following Objective-C
 paradigms on the platform-specific code side.

 Then Objective-C++ can be dispensed with in the ViewController code; it can be made an Objective-C file instead.

 ### Facade Solution

-Here is a facade implementation `example/facade_planets` that overcomes the mixing of paradigms problem.
+Here is a facade\index{software!facade} implementation `example/facade_planets` that overcomes the mixing of paradigms problem.

 The facade is:
 ```